Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Comments from the writers of the Great Barrington Declaration (GBD) are even more unsettling.

-While the GBD itself is more of an announcement of intention… the signers are also referred to informally by the same name and they represent one of the main US “doctor” groups who have been pushing to normalize infections while minimizing the risk of COVID…
+While the GBD itself is more of an announcement of intention, the signers are also referred to informally by the same name.
+They represent a primary US “doctor” group that has been pushing to normalize infections while minimizing the risk of COVID…

 Especially to children.